minio/docs/source/reference/minio-mc/mc-pipe.rst

 .. mc-cmd:: TARGET
    :required:

-   The full path to the :ref:`alias <mc-alias-set>` or prefix where the command should run.
+   The full path to the :ref:`alias <minio-mc-alias>` or prefix where the command should run.

 .. mc-cmd:: --attr
    :optional: